 Inactivity represents the patients who have not completed a visit within the last 18 months

-Recaptured: The opposite of lost, this is the number of patients who have not completed a visit within the past 18 months, but have now completed a visit and are brought back into the practice.
+Recaptured is the opposite of lost, this is the number of patients who have not completed a visit within the past 18 months, but have now completed a visit and are brought back into the practice.

-Net Growth: This is the number of New Patients less the Lost patients.
+Net Growth is the number of New Patients less the Lost patients.
 It is important to remember that New Patients is based on an individual completing his or her first appointment, not if this individual has scheduled a subsequent appointment.
 You may consider calculating your Net Growth using the Reappointed New Patients rather than New Patients.